 The CANedge3 provides a modern alternative:

-- Upload data to your own local/dedicated/cloud server
+- Use your own server (self-hosted or cloud)

-- Use your own SIM card (or the default included one)
+- Use your own SIM (or 90% discounted Super SIM)

-- Simply add your server details to the config
+- Simply add your SIM/server details to the config

 - Configure file split size/period to control upload frequency